Pete Sampras: 1995: Wimbledon and US titles, world No. 1

-1996: Only Wimbledon loss over 8-years
+1996: Only Wimbledon loss over eight years

-In the year's first major, the Australian Open, the top-seeded Sampras lost to the unseeded Mark Philippoussis 6–4, 7-6(11–9), 7-6(7–3) in the tournament's third round.
-Sampras had what would end up being his best run ever at that year's French Open, defeating two past former champions Sergi Bruguera and Jim Courier (in 5 sets on both occasions and overcoming a 2-0 deficit against the latter) before losing in a semifinal match to the eventual winner, Yevgeny Kafelnikov, 7-6(7–4), 6–0, 6–2.
+In the year's first major, the Australian Open, the top-seeded Sampras lost to the unseeded Mark Philippoussis in straight sets in the third round.
+Sampras had what would end up being his best run ever at that year's French Open, defeating two past former champions Sergi Bruguera and Jim Courier (in 5 sets on both occasions and overcoming a 2–0 deficit against the latter) before losing in a semifinal match to the eventual winner, Yevgeny Kafelnikov in straight sets.

-In the eight Wimbledons inclusive between 1993 and 2000, 1996 was the only year that Sampras would fail to win the championship at Wimbledon.
-Sampras lost in the quarterfinals of Wimbledon to the eventual winner, Richard Krajicek, the tournament's 17th-seed.
-The match lasted three long sets, with Krajicek winning 7–5, 7–6(7–3), 6–4.
+In the eight Wimbledons inclusive between 1993 and 2000, 1996 was the only year that Sampras would fail to win the tournament.
+Sampras lost in the quarterfinals that year to the 17th-seed and eventual champion Richard Krajicek, who defeated Sampras in straight sets.

-In the quarterfinals of the US Open, Sampras vomited on the court at 1–1 in the final set tiebreak (due to dehydration) while facing Àlex Corretja; nonetheless, Sampras would win that match.
-Sampras advanced to the finals, where he defeated No. 2 Michael Chang to defend his US Open title.
+In the quarterfinals of the US Open, Sampras vomited on the court at 1–1 in the final set tiebreak (due to dehydration) while facing Àlex Corretja.
+At 7-6 in the tie break Corretja had match point, but Sampras saved it with a lunge volley and went on to win.
+Sampras advanced to the finals, where he defeated No. 2 Michael Chang in straight sets to defend his US Open title.

-Sampras finished off the year by claiming the season-ending ATP Tour World Championship for the third time in his career.
+Sampras finished off the year by claiming the season-ending ATP Tour World Championship for the third time in his career beating Boris Becker in five sets in a match which Sampras said was "one of the best matches I have ever been part of".

 1997: Australian and Wimbledon titles

-Sampras won his second Australian Open title in January, defeating Carlos Moyá in the final.
+In January in the fourth round of the Australian Open on a scorching hot day, Sampras was 4-2 down in the fifth set and a point away from going a double break down against Dominik Hrbatý, before winning the fifth set.
+He went on to beat Carlos Moyá in the final.
 In July, he won Wimbledon for the fourth time, defeating Cédric Pioline in the final.
 Sampras also won singles titles in San Jose, Philadelphia, Cincinnati, Munich, and Paris, and the ATP Tour World Championships in Hanover, Germany.
 He became the only player to win both the Grand Slam Cup and the ATP Tour World Championships in the same year.
+Sampras lost in the fourth round of the US Open to Petr Korda on a fifth set tie break, despite leading 3-0 in the final set.

 He had a 10–1 win–loss record against top-10 opponents and was undefeated in eight singles finals.
 He held the No. 1 ranking for the entire year and joined Jimmy Connors (1974–1978) as the only male players to hold the year-end No. 1 ranking for five consecutive years.
 His prize money earnings of US$6,498,211 for the year was a career high.